keilka1/AngularProjects/my-blog/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

 This project is an Angular application that functions as a personal blog.
-It also demonstrates the use of Jametstack characteristics useing the Scully site generator and Angular routing.
+It also demonstrates the use of Jamstack characteristics using the Scully site generator and Angular routing.

 ## Development server